Ann Limb: Early life and education

 Limb was born in Moss Side, Manchester, the daughter of a butcher, and studied at Marple Hall County Grammar School for Girls, now Marple Hall School, followed by the University of Liverpool.
-She is a Fellow Commoner of Lucy Cavendish College University of Cambridge.
+She is a Fellow Commoner of Lucy Cavendish College, Cambridge.

 Career

 Career in further education

 From 1976 until 2001, Limb had a career in further education.
-In December 1987, aged 34, she was appointed Principal of Milton Keynes College, the youngest ever FE College Principal.
+In December 1987, aged 34, she was appointed Principal of Milton Keynes College, at the time the youngest ever FE College Principal.
 After a decade, she moved to Cambridge Regional College, serving as Principal there until 2000.
 She then took up the post as Chief Executive University for Industry, Ufi.

 Economic development and housing

 From 2005 to 2011, Limb was the Chair of the Milton Keynes Partnership and a Ministerial appointee to the Board of Homes England.
 From 2011 to 2019, Limb was chair of the country's top performing LEP, South East Midlands Local Enterprise Partnership (SEMLEP).

-In November 2017, Limb was appointed as the independent business Chair of the UK Innovation Corridor.
+Between 2017 and 2023, Limb served as the independent business Chair of the UK Innovation Corridor.

 Arts and culture

 Limb is Chair of IF: Milton Keynes International Festival, a multi-arts festival that engages people with music and sound in unusual spaces and places.
 The biennial festival, founded in 2010, runs for 10 days in July across central Milton Keynes.

-Limb sits on the Council of Arts Council England South East Regional Council and led the bid for Milton Keynes to be European Capital of Culture in 2023.
+Limb was a member of the Council of Arts Council England South East Regional Council between 2014 and 2021 and led the bid for Milton Keynes to be European Capital of Culture in 2023.

-Charity and philanthropic activity
+Philanthropic activity

 In 1998 Limb founded the Helena Kennedy Foundation, a social mobility charity supporting access to higher education.

 In July 2018, Limb made a major donation to Milton Keynes Gallery to enable the creation of the Limb Family Foyer in the newly extended gallery.

-Limb is a member of the WorldSkills UK Skills taskforce for global Britain.
+In 2021 Limb set up the Limb Family Endowment Fund at the Stables Lane Dankworth Centre to engage the widest range of people in music and the arts, particularly giving access to the young, disabled, and people from economically and socially deprived backgrounds.

+In 2022 Limb, together with Quakers from Milton Keynes, created the Woburn Sands (Hogsty End) Quaker Burial Ground.
+Limb made a significant donation to fund the standing stone hewn in Cumbrian slate designed and hand cut by Lida Lopes Cardozo Kindersley which features prominently in the Burial Ground.
+In February 2023, at his personal request, King Charles III made a private visit to Hogsty End Quaker Burial Ground to meet and thank the Quakers involved and to recognise the uniqueness of this heritage-led regeneration project.

+As High Sheriff of Buckinghamshire 2023–24, Limb set up with the help of the Milton Keynes Community Foundation, The Harmony Fund - a High Sheriff's Charitable Legacy Fund for Buckinghamshire to take forward the work of The King's Foundation in Buckinghamshire.